abevoelker/blog/source/_posts/2012-07-13-final-ode-to-openedge-abl-part-2-ruby-helps-you-rest-easy.md

 That's a RESTful JSON API for `sports2000` customers in 50 lines of code!
 Do you think you can do that in ABL?

-### Rails
+### Ruby on Rails

-I was tempted to make this blog post be about creating a [Rails][19] app, but I was afraid that I would spend too much time having to explain the way that Rails works and hand-waving a lot of things, so I focused instead on Sinatra and just making a simple API rather than a fully featured CRUD Web app (which Rails would excel).
+I was tempted to make this post be about creating a full CRUD app in [Rails][19] complete with HTML forms for creating/updating customers, but it would have required too much hand-waving to be of any use for people new to Ruby (my audience being ABL programmers).
+Sticking with Sinatra keeps you closer to plain Ruby and keeps the code short and understandable; Rails has a lot of conventions and requires knowledge of that black magic to get up and running.

-If you found this post enlightening, I highly recommend that you delve further into the topic by creating a Rails app on your own; if you are going to be using the OpenEdge adapter then you will need the [dm-rails][20] gem, which will replace the default ORM in Rails (ActiveRecord) with DataMapper.
-The best tutorial on Rails is [Michael Hartl's Rails tutorial][21], which is what I learned from.

-Some cool things that I could have shown if I went the Rails route are:

-* Easily adding support for more resources and their relationships, which would have cluttered up the Sinatra code
-* Support HTML representations of resources, including easy generation of HTML forms for creating and editing new resources - very good for CRUD apps!
+The advantages with using Rails would have been that I could have had models and relationships for *every single table* in `sports2000`, and had complete HTML forms for CRUD actions be generated easily by Rails's [generators][23].
+But it wasn't worth the added complexity.

+Although it wasn't worth the added complexity for this tutorial, I do think that Rails excels at the typical CRUD app (which is what most applications of ABL are) and would be worth exploring if you found this post enlightening.
+For learning Rails, the best resource I can recommend is [Michael Hartl's Rails tutorial][21].
+However, I would first recommend getting a better foundation in Ruby, for which I recommend the book [The Ruby Programming Language][24] both as an overview and as a reference.

+Personally, I only learned Rails to pay the bills...
+Ruby the language is what really captivated me (although at this point the honeymoon is kind of over).

+## Next post(s) in series

+There doesn't seem to be much interest in this so far, so I may just cut it short with the next post with a short summation and some honest advice for Progress Software Corporation.
+However, I also had an idea of showing how to do a simple database migration using DataMapper's ability to connect to [multiple databases][25] at the same time (called "contexts" in DataMapper lingo).
+If you've been following along and that interests you let me know in the comments.

 [1]: /final-ode-to-openedge-abl-part-1-a-ruby-adapter-is-born/
 [2]: http://datamapper.org